How Much Can You Negotiate on a House? (6 Key Seller Tactics)

 • Refuse the request, but offer some sort of credit or price concession to make up for it

-And in some cases, the law will dictate how you respond: “A seller should find out whether the law views something as a fixture or not to determine whether the item needs to be included or possibly negotiated into the larger transaction for a higher price,” says Reischer.
+And in some cases, the law will dictate how you respond: “A seller should find out whether the law views something as a fixture or not to determine whether the item needs to be included or possibly negotiated into the larger transaction for a higher price,” Reischer says.
 Check with your real estate agent or a local real estate attorney to clarify the rules in your area.

 4. Asking for a price reduction or credit for repairs